-Buck Mason Debuts Waxed Canvas Jacket Collection
+Buck Mason Debuts Waxed Canvas Jacket Collection - Maxim

-Buck Mason--the rising essentials-focused menswear brand--just dropped a tough new collection of Waxed Canvas Outerwear.
+Buck Mason–the rising essentials-focused menswear brand–just dropped a tough new collection of Waxed Canvas Outerwear.

 The L.A.-based company’s new line includes two styles, the Dry Waxed Canvas Highland Jacket, a classic hip-length chore coat with four front pockets, and the Dry Waxed Canvas N1 Deck Jacket, a recreation of the WWII-era Navy issue N-1 Jacket.